The Jenny Jones Show

 The Jenny Jones Show (Note: The show's title is commonly shortened to Jenny Jones.) is an American daytime talk show that was hosted by Jenny Jones.
 The show ran in syndication for twelve seasons from September 16, 1991, to May 21, 2003, in which it broadcast over 2,000 episodes.
 Taped at the NBC Tower, the show premiered as a traditional talk show with a focus on cooking, fashion, and celebrities.
 It reformatted into a tabloid talk show for its second season, where its focus shifted to single-issue panel discussions with everyday people.
 Guests discussed their personal experiences over a given topic, which often involved relational transgressions.
 These discussions were moderated by Jones, who placed a heavy emphasis on audience interaction.
 The show frequently featured music performances during makeover segments or at other breaks in the show.

 The show was produced by River Tower Productions in association with Telepictures Productions and David Salzman Enterprises (Note: In 1993, David Salzman Enterprises merged with Quincy Jones Entertainment to form Quincy Jones-David Salzman Entertainment; the show was produced by the joint venture until its 1997 dissolution.), and it was distributed by Warner Bros.
 Domestic Television Distribution.
 It was conceived as an alternative to the tabloid talk shows of the early 1990s, with producers hoping to replicate the success of Jones's nightclub act Girls' Night Out.
-Prior to its premiere, the show received a six-week trial run under the title Just Between Us.
+Prior to its premiere, the show received a six-week trial run on KVVU-TV under the title Just Between Us.
 The show received the largest launch in syndicated talk show history, although its first season was met with modest ratings.
 After it reformatted, the show became one of the highest-rated talk shows of the 1990s.
 It was canceled in 2003 following a general decline in popularity of the tabloid talk show subgenre.

-The show received a positive reception from television critics upon its premiere, with some citing it as the best new daytime talk show of 1991.
-However, it experienced a negative reception after its reformat, with criticism directed at its sensational topics and purported exploitation of guests.
+The show received a positive reception from television critics upon its premiere, with the Los Angeles Times citing it as the best new daytime talk show of 1991.
+It experienced a negative reception after its reformat, with criticism directed at its sensational topics and purported exploitation of guests.
 It received two Nancy Susan Reynolds Awards and three Excellence in Media's Silver Angel Awards.
 In 1995, the show became subject to a national media frenzy after a guest murdered another guest three days after an episode's taping.
 The show prevailed in a highly-publicized negligence lawsuit filed by the victim's family, and a national discussion over shock value and tabloid television ensued.
-The show has influenced other television shows, films, and plays, and it launched the careers of celebrities such as Rude Jude.
+The show has influenced other pieces of media and it launched the careers of celebrities such as Rude Jude.